Wanted to see!

 Common whitethroat / Dorngrasmücke (Sylvia communis)

-Also known as: Greater whitethroat
+Also known as: Greater whitethroat, Greater whitethroat

-Wikipedia: Common whitethroat Source: OTHER 1200px-Common_Whitethroat.jpg
+Wikipedia: Common whitethroat Source: WIKIPEDIA 1200px-Common_Whitethroat.jpg

 General: Die Dorngrasmücke (Sylvia communis) ist ein Singvogel aus der Gattung der Grasmücken (Sylvia) und in Europa weit verbreitet.
 Sie bevorzugt Lebensräume mit dornigen Büschen, in denen sie ihr Nest anlegt. [more]